Nine-year-old child genius to graduate university

-(CNN)A child prodigy from Belgium is on course to gain a bachelor's degree at the tender age of nine.
+(CNN)A child prodigy from Belgium is on course to gain a bachelor's degree at the tender age of 9.

 Laurent Simons is studying electrical engineering at the Eindhoven University of Technology (TUE) -- a tough course even for students of an average graduate age.